haniffalab/sci-adifa/CONTRIBUTING.md

 ### How to submit changes

-You can find the Sphinx source fiels for our documentation in the [sphinx](https://github.com/haniffalab/sci-adifa/tree/main/sphinx) directory.
+You can find the Sphinx source files for our documentation in the [sphinx](https://github.com/haniffalab/sci-adifa/tree/main/sphinx) directory.
 See the section above, [submitting a pull request](#submitting-a-pull-request) for information on how to propose a change.

-One gotcha, all pull requests should be directed at the `main` branch (the default branch).
+All pull requests should be directed at the `main` branch (the default branch).

 ## A thank you